 Draft revision of Recommendation ITU-R M.2135-0 Doc.
 5/107

-Technical characteristics of autonomous maritime radio devices operating in the frequency band 156-162.05 MHz
+Technical and operational characteristics of autonomous maritime radio devices operating in the frequency band 156-162.05 MHz

 In this revision, a new Annex 2 has been added to describe the technical and operational characteristics of the man overboard (MOB) Class M devices.
 The new Annex 2 also includes Mobile Aid to Navigation (MAtoN).
 Additional details have been added to Annex 3 for describing the technical and operational characteristics of the AMRD Group B devices utilizing AIS technology.
 Clarifications have been added to Annex 4 for the AMRD Group B devices not utilizing AIS technology.
 A new Annex 5 has been added to detail the messages transmitted by AMRD Group B devices that utilize AIS technology.
 Due to the inclusion of more operational characteristics, the title has been adjusted.